NicMcPhee/web-sockets-example/README.md

 - `./gradlew check` will run both the tests and Checkstyle in one command

 From the `client` directory:

 - `ng serve` to run the client
 - `ng test` to test the client
+  - Or `ng test --no-watch --code-coverage` to run the client tests once and also compute the code coverage.
 - `ng e2e` and `ng e2e --watch` to run end-to-end tests

 From the `database` directory:

 - `./mongoseed.sh` (or `.\mongoseed.bat` on Windows) to seed the database

 ## [Deployment](DEPLOYMENT.md)